-- Bond One-Liner: "Yippee-ki-yay, motherfucker!" says John as blows up the Big Bad.
+- Bond One-Liner: "Yippee-ki-yay, motherfucker!"

-- Bottomless Magazines: Played straight with the one Federal Reserve guard who tries to make a futile stand by firing a shotgun down the hallway while screaming like a maniac (and failing to notice Katya opening the door to his left until she slices him to death with a kukri knife).
+- Bottomless Magazines: Played straight with the one Federal Reserve guard who tries to make a futile stand by firing a shotgun down the hallway while screaming like a maniac (and failing to notice Katya opening the door to his left until she slices him to death with a knife).
 Before Katya slices him, he gets off 14 rounds, when in real life, the model of shotgun he's using only holds nine shells at most.

-- Call Back: When John is forced by Simon to walk into Harlem with an offensive sandwich board reading "I HATE NIGGERS", he at least has the foresight to tape a gun to his back.
+- When John is forced by Simon to walk into Harlem with an offensive sandwich board reading "I HATE NIGGERS", he at least has the foresight to tape a gun to his back.

 - The Cameo: Z100 DJ Elvis Duran, whose show is used by Simon to panic the city about the school bomb.
 To this day, he'll occasionally bring up "I was in Die Hard with a Vengeance for five seconds!"